 The Student Financial Services Assistant provides customer services for the Office of Student Financial Services via telephone, email, and office visits.
-This position includes the organization and flow of the reception area.
+This position supports both entrances to the office.
 The Student Financial Services Assistant is responsible for managing incoming documents, maintaining office inventory, and ordering supplies.
-The position also includes the hiring, scheduling, and training of student workers, accepting payments, corresponding with students, and verification for federal aid recipients.
+The position also includes accepting payments, corresponding with students, and verification for federal aid recipients.

-Answer incoming phone calls, take messages, schedule appointments, provide customer service, direct calls as needed, manage incoming documents, and distribute checks.
+· Answer incoming phone calls, take messages, schedule appointments, provide customer service, direct calls as needed, manage incoming documents, and distribute checks.
 Assist students with various questions regarding their account including, but not limited to financial aid, billing, payments, holds, and refunds (75%)

 Education / Experience:

 Associate degree or a minimum of 3 years of office experience required.
 Familiarity with federal tax return forms a plus.
 Financial Aid/Student Accounts experience strongly preferred.